vermatic2010/AI-ML-based-smart-hospital-management-system/README.md

 git clone https://github.com/vermatic2010/AI-ML-based-smart-hospital-management-system.git<br />
 Make 2 folders - dataSet & recognizer
 <br /><br />
+<br /><br />

+A smart hospital management system built using a pre-trained Haar Cascade classifier for detecting frontal faces in images.
+It includes tables of patient, doctor, and medicine.<br/ >
+A patient registers to see a doctor and uses a contactless method to enter the hospital.
+The admin or nurse verifies the patient's details using the hospital's installed cameras, which displays the patient's Aadhar ID, name, age, and gender on the hospital computer screens.
+The patient receives information about the consultation fees to be paid & OPD details where their registered doctor is located, also displayed beside their face upon arrival at the hospital & have to pay the consultation fees to the hospital staff.<br />
+The doctor prescribes medicines to the patient and the face recognition algorithm displays these details along with the total bill to the pharmacist.
+<br /><br />
+<br /><br />

 1. Make a facedb with Doctor, Medicine & Patient tables.
 2. Enter values in Doctor & Medicine tables.<br />
 <img width="548" alt="Screenshot 2024-07-06 120715" src="https://github.com/vermatic2010/AI-ML-based-smart-hospital-management-system/assets/127281006/89bd6c5d-e677-4efc-8ba2-57b875163e82"><br />